Charitable Giving and Estate Planning

 Understanding inheritance tax

 Upon death, each individual has the availability of a Nil Rate Band which is taxed at 0%.
-This is currently frozen at a level of £325k.
 For some estates, there is also the availability of a Residence Nil Rate band which is also taxed at 0%.
-This is also currently frozen at £175k.
 Should the estate exceed the aforementioned bands, it may be a taxable estate for inheritance tax purposes.
 If the estate is liable to inheritance tax, the inheritance tax rate is charged at 40%.
-However, by including charitable giving within a will, it may be possible to claim the reduced inheritance tax rate of 36%.
+However, by including charitable giving within a Will, it may be possible to claim the reduced inheritance tax rate of 36%.
 This can be achieved if 10% of the estate is left to charity (subject to HMRC approval).

 It is important to note that, whilst testamentary freedom exists in England and Wales, i.e. you can leave your estate to whomever you wish, it is equally important to consider any challenges against your estate from people who feel that they should have been reasonably provided for.
 If you do not consider this, you may open your estate up to challenge and result in costs being incurred by your estate in defending the claim, which may undo any inheritance tax saving achieved by the charitable giving.